shogo452/aws-quicksight-tool/README.md

 * Import Mode of Dataset：SPICE
 * Datasets are created with datasource of Aurora or Athena etc. and supported the Describe Data Set API
-  * DatasourceCSV is not supported as of 2022/7/24.
+  * Datasource based on CSV is not supported as of 2022/7/24.

 ### Setting Environment Variables

 * To Set [named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)